Glassjaw: Hiatus and rebirth (2004–2008)

 The band took a hiatus in 2004, while Palumbo was composing and performing with his new group Head Automatica—which included drummer Larry Gorman—and Beck worked on his band merchandise business.
 In late 2004, Todd Weinstock, Dave Allen, and Larry Gorman were all fired from the band, fueling rumors that they had split up.
-Indeed, the band's website displayed "RIP GlassJAw" in the header for a time, though this may have been in jest.
+The band's website displayed the phrase "RIP Glassjaw" in the header for a time, though this may have been in jest.
 The band denied that they were splitting up and cited Palumbo's ongoing problems with Crohn's disease as one of the reasons for the hiatus.

 After a two-year hiatus, the band played three shows in 2005; two at The Downtown in Farmingdale, New York, with proceeds going to charity, and a spot on The Used's tour at the Hammerstein Ballroom.
-They were initially meant to be main tour support for The Used, but Palumbo had further problems with his Crohn's (Head Automatica also cancelled all their US shows).
-Manuel Carrero, who had been playing with a band named The Jiant, replaced Allen as bassist after nearly five years away from the group.
+They were initially meant to be main tour support for The Used, but Palumbo had further problems with his Crohn's, prompting Head Automatica to cancel all of their US shows).
+Manuel Carrero, who had been playing with the band The Jiant, replaced Allen as bassist after nearly five years away from the group.
 Durijah Lang, who was also a former band member from their early years, replaced Larry Gorman behind the kit.
 The band did not fill its vacant guitarist role and continued as a four-piece.